Bean3571/tongly/README.md

 # Tongly

 Tongly is a web-based platform that connects students and tutors for real-time language learning through video calls.
-The platform offers features like user registration, scheduling lessons, tutor feedback and ratings, gamification (language challenges and leaderboards), localization (multi-language support), and monetization through a virtual wallet.
+The platform offers features like user registration, scheduling lessons, tutor feedback and ratings, gamification (language challenges and leaderboards), localization (multi-language support)

 ---